adarmonicteam/adarmonicteam.github.io/index.md

 {% include BlackCorrelation2.html %}

+- One approach that had racked up a large quantity of followers was the creation of twitter accounts that **impersonated a seemingly real individual** rather than accounts named in a news-related fashion.
+A notable example is the author JENN_ABRAMS, a Troll account which was depicted to be a woman in her 30's that supported Trump.
+This account managed to attain a maximum follower count of 61759 during the period under inspection.

 - Another strategy that was attempted was to **reply to popular twitter authors** such as *midnight* that are followed by a significant proportion of the American people.
 However, given the fact that only individuals who follow both the Troll who replied *and* the author to which the reply was made can see the reply, this tactic may have not been the best in terms of gaining an audience.
 For this reason the number of replies remains relatively low.
-(Does it drop off as time goes by?)

-- One approach that had racked up a large quantity of followers was the creation of twitter accounts that **impersonated a seemingly real individual** rather than accounts named in a news-related fashion.
-A notable example is the author JENN_ABRAMS, a Troll account which was depicted to be a woman in her 30's that supported Trump.
-This account managed to attain a maximum follower count of 61759 during the period under inspection.

-### Mentioning Specific Users

-To investigate whether the users mention eachother or other users by means of tags (denoted by the '@' symbol), an analysis was conducted by extracting unique users that were mentioned in tweets and quantifying their occurences.
+The analysis was conducted by extracting unique users that were mentioned in tweets and quantifying their occurences.
 It appears that trolls do not tend to mention eachother - only 13 trolls were shown to name another fellow troll.
 The accounts belonging to these 13 trolls are categorized as HashtagGamer.
 Additionally, other than the leading 3 trolls, they are mentioned only a few times.

 ![image1](https://adarmonicteam.github.io/assets/images/trolls_mentioning_other_trolls.png)